aks1204/MHA-FS/README.md

 J. Kennedy and R. Eberhart, "Particle swarm optimization," Proceedings of ICNN'95 - International Conference on Neural Networks, Perth, WA, Australia, 1995, pp. 1942-1948 vol.4, doi: 10.1109/ICNN.1995.488968.

 ###

+We have set our local and global coefficients for velocity both as 2.05 and inertia/weight coefficient for the bird as a random value between 0.4 and 0.9.

 The graphs below depict global best fitness value and local best fitness value for Particle Swarm Optimization algorithm as a function of number of epochs/iterations.